mkbmain/DapperRepo/README.md

         public string Email { get; set; }
         [SqlColumnName("some_number")]      // this can be used to map columns in sql for unconventional names public int SomeNumber { get; set; }

+        [SqlIgnoreColumn]           // this will tell the dapper repo to ignore this property and not map it to the entitiy public string ToBeIgnored { get; set; }
     }
 ```